 Quantum Theory, Groups and Representations, Peter Woit

 Perhaps my favorite of the three.
 Woit writes very well and this book has a sort of majestic feel to it (to me at least).
-I like the presentation and the level is just right.
-I found Hall slightly easier though:
+I like the presentation and the level is just right to me, although a mathematical physicist friend of mine found it a bit slow not quite as rigorous as the other standard textbook:

 Quantum Theory for Mathematicians, Brian C. Hall